17 Things That Could Get Your Checked Luggage Flagged by the TSA

 Ammonia and bleach

 Sorry, clean freaks—you can’t pack ammonia or bleach to sanitize that Airbnb.
-Buy it when you land so TSA doesn’t flag your luggage.
+Buy it when you land so the TSA doesn’t flag your luggage.
 While neither one is flammable on its own, ammonia can be explosive when mixed with other chemicals, and bleach is considered an oxidizer, which can make a fire start more easily and spread more quickly.
 As a result, both are prohibited as hazardous materials.

-Leave the fireworks at home—they are, quite literally, explosive.
+Leave the fireworks at home—they are, quite literally, explosives.
 Dankers says TSA sees an increase in attempts to transport these every year around the 4th of July, and, of course, you can see why this could be a problem on an airplane.

 While white school glue is fine, other specialty glues and pastes, such as model glue, rubber cement and some superglues, are highly flammable and therefore prohibited in checked bags.
 “Different adhesives include a wide range of chemicals—some are flammable,” Evans says.
 To see if the one you want to pack is flammable, Evans advises checking the product label or the manufacturer’s safety data sheet.
 To really be on the safe side and avoid having your bag flagged for inspection, just don’t pack glue.